 Notifying us of your complaint

 It is generally accepted that most complaints result from a simple misunderstanding.
-We would therefore always encourage you to raise any concerns you have about the service you have received informally with Ceri Bater (“the Complaints Manager”) if and when they arise.
+We would therefore always encourage you to raise any concerns you have about the service you have received informally with Ceri Bater (“the Complaints Manager”) if, and when, they arise.
 It is hoped that this will enable us to resolve any issues before they develop to formal complaints.
-In the event that an informal resolution has not been possible, formal complaints should be made in writing to the Complaints Manager either via e-mail (firstname.lastname@example.org) or by post: Bater Law, 35 Maes Y Wern, Pencoed, CF35 6TE.
+In the event that an informal resolution has not been possible, formal complaints should be made in writing to the Complaints Manager either via e-mail ([email protected]) or by post: Bater Law, 28 Sophia House, Cathedral Road, Cardiff CF11 9LJ.

 Dealing with your complaint

 If we have not resolved your complaint to your satisfaction within 8 weeks, you may complain to the Legal Ombudsman.
 The Legal Ombudsman is an independent body established by the Office for Legal Complaints under the Legal Services Act 2007 to deal with complaints against solicitors.
 More information about the service of the Legal Ombudsman can be found at www.legalombudsman.org.uk.
-Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint, or within six years of the act or omission about which you are complaining (or alternatively 3 years from the date you should have reasonably been aware of it).
-Contact details for the Legal Ombudsman are as follows: PO Box 6806, Wolverhampton, WV1 9WJ; Telephone: number 0300 555 0333, E-mail: email@example.com.
+Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint, or within one year of the act or omission about which you are complaining (or alternatively one year from the date you should have reasonably been aware of it).
+Contact details for the Legal Ombudsman are as follows: PO Box 6806, Wolverhampton, WV1 9WJ; Telephone: number 0300 555 0333, E-mail: [email protected].

 Complaints about bills